 Assuming there is no sign prohibiting a right turn on red, you are allowed to make the turn after coming to a complete stop and yielding to pedestrians, cyclists, other vehicles, or any unexpected obstacles in your path.

-Who Has the Right-of-Way at an Intersection?
+Who Has the Right-of-Way at a Public Intersection?

 At a four-way intersection, traffic in all four directions is required to stop.
 According to New Mexico’s traffic laws, the first vehicle reaching the intersection should move forward first.
 Suppose two cars reach an uncontrolled intersection at close to the same time.
 In that case, the car getting to the intersection last must yield the right-of-way.
 If both cars reach the intersection simultaneously, the driver on the left should yield the right-of-way.